davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/push-for-feedback.md

 adds the regular cost of committing changes.
 Often we making local debugging hard because we only want to maintain one system, and if we must pick one it will be the CI/CD runners.

+It's often much easier to perform one-time tasks in a local environment rather than indirectly on a remote machine.
+If you previously built an artifact automatically and would like to switch to making it a static dependency, then if you don't have your local build working you'll be forced to push the artifact with e.g. dvc to some shared location before pulling it back down again to your local machine to save as a static dependency.

 ### Halting problem

 [hp]: https://en.wikipedia.org/wiki/Halting_problem